mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/lpsreach.rst

 These can be tried in combination with `--max-iterations` to limit exploration depth to quickly benchmark their impact.
 First of all, `--cached` uses additional memory to reduce the amount of rewriting required.
-Next, --groups=simple is a simple, but often effective, heuristic to merge so-called transition groups, which correspond to the summands of the linear process and are explained in more detail below.
+Next, `--groups=simple`` is a simple, but often effective, heuristic to merge so-called transition groups, which correspond to the summands of the linear process and are explained in more detail below.
+Generally it is advisable by linearise the mCRL2 specification using the `--no-cluster` (shorthand `-n`) option of :ref:`tool-mcrl22lps`.

 There are two orthogonal exploration strategies implemented under options `--chaining` and `--saturation` that also often have a large impact on exploration performance.

 To further guide the effectiveness of the exploration we need some additional background information.